-Systems will be designed and maintained with the assumption that they will be attacked and possibly compromised by anybody.
+Systems will be designed and maintained with the assumption that our software and the data they hold will be attacked and possibly compromised.

-The cost of handling a security breach1 is significantly greater than the cost of hardening the system in the first place.
-If a breach does occur, we can minimise the scale and cost by detecting it as soon as possible, and having a well-planned response enables a fast time to close the breach and assess its impact.
+The cost of handling a security breach is significantly greater than the cost of hardening the system in the first place.
+There is ever increasing evidence that our customers are growing more and more concerned about their data privacy.
+If a breach does occur, we can minimise the scale and cost by detecting and mitigating it as soon as possible, and being proactive in identifying risks and threats to our systems.

-By focussing on security from the beginning we mitigate not only the financial impact but also the reputational impact that would be incurred in the event of a breach.
+By considering security from the beginning we limit not only the financial impact but also the significant reputational impact that would be incurred in the event of a breach.

-- Teams should be aware of data privacy implications including policy and legal compliance
+- Teams must be aware of data privacy implications including policy and legal compliance.

-- Data will need to be appropriately classified and secured, both in transit and at rest.
+- Data needs to be appropriately classified and secured, both in transit and at rest.

-- People at all points of the engineering process need strong awareness of security techniques and principles, and should apply these throughout the lifecycle of the software
+- People at all points of the engineering process need strong awareness of current security techniques and principles, and how to apply these appropriately throughout the lifecycle of the software.